-To revert to Version 11.10, 10.00, 9.40 or 9.30 from Version 11.50 with Enterprise Replication:
+To revert to Version 11.50, 11.10, or 10.00 from Version 11.70 with Enterprise Replication:

 - 1. Stop applications doing replicable transactions. - 2.
 Remove Enterprise Replication features from the current release that cannot be reverted.
 See "Reversion requirements and limitations" on page 7-3 for more information. - 3.
 You cannot revert if Enterprise Replication is in Alter mode, so make sure Enterprise Replication is not in Alter Mode.
 Use onstat -g cat repls to see if Enterprise Replication is in Alter mode.
-If it is in Alter mode, change the mode. - 4.
-Delete shadow replicates. - 5.
+If it is in Alter mode, change the mode.

+- 4. Delete shadow replicates. - 5.
 Make sure that control and TRG send queues are empty: - Run onstat -g grp to ensure that the Enterprise Replication grouper does not have any pending transactions. - Run onstat -g rqm to check for queued messages. - 6.
 Shut down Enterprise Replication with the following command: cdr stop - 7.
-Back up the syscdr databases with dbschema or UNLOAD.

-8. Run the reversion script, named revcdr.sh, in the \$INFORMIXDIR/etc/conv directory on UNIX, or revcdr.bat, in the %INFORMIXDIR%\etc\conv directory on Windows, as shown in this example:
+Back up the syscdr databases with dbschema or UNLOAD. - 8.
+If you are performing an in-place reversion, copy the revcdrintrepl.sql script and the revcdrintrepl.sh or revcdrintrepl.bat script from the \$INFORMIXDIR/etc/conv directory on UNIX or the %INFORMIXDIR%\etc\conv directory on Windows, to a directory that is not under the INFORMIXDIR directory.
+These scripts are used to revert the internal replicates.
+You will run them after reverting to the earlier version. - 9.
+Run the reversion script, named revcdr.sh, in the \$INFORMIXDIR/etc/conv directory on UNIX, or revcdr.bat, in the %INFORMIXDIR%\etc\conv directory on Windows, as shown in this example:

-% sh revcdr.sh 11.50 11.10
+% sh revcdr.sh 11.70 11.50

-Valid to\version values are 11.10, 10.00, 9.40, and 9.30.
+Valid to_version values are 11.50, 11.10, and 10.00.
 This script does a reversion test followed by the actual Enterprise Replication reversion.

 - If the reversion test or actual reversion fails, check the file \$INFORMIXDIR/etc/revtestcdr.out or revcdr.out, respectively.
-Attempt reversion after resolving problems reported. - 10.
-Perform database server reversion tasks, as described in "Reverting from Informix Version 11.50" on page 7-12. - 11.
+Attempt reversion after resolving problems reported. - 11.
+Perform database server reversion tasks, as described in "Reverting from Informix Version 11.70" on page 7-13. - 12.
 Run onmode -l and onmode -c.
-If you do not do this after reversion and before starting Enterprise Replication, the database server might fail when you start Enterprise Replication. - 12.
+If you do not do this after reversion and before starting Enterprise Replication, the database server might fail when you start Enterprise Replication. - 13.
 Start Enterprise Replication: